Dwolla/sbt-docker-containers/README.md

 The container name will be the normalized project name by default, but this can be overridden by setting `name in createLocalDockerContainer`.

+### Linked Containers

+    dockerContainerLinks := Map("container-name" → "container-name")

+Creates links from the new container to the specified container.
+The key side of the mapping is the actual container name, while the value side is the alias inside the new container.
+Typically, the alias matches the container name, but it can be different if needed.

+Links can also be added using the syntax below:

+    dockerContainerLinks += "container-name" → "container-name"
+    dockerContainerLinks ++= Map("container-name" → "container-name", "container-two" → "container-two")

+Both of these examples will append new linked containers to any previously established in the build definition.

 ## `docker:createLocal` Task

 Uses the Docker image created by `docker:publishLocal` and creates a container configured as defined.